Symbicort Turbuhaler, 320+9 mcg/dose 60 doses

 Overdose

-Symptoms of formoterol overdose: tremor, headache, palpitations.
-In some cases, tachycardia, hyperglycemia, hypokalemia, prolongation of the QT interval, arrhythmia, nausea and vomiting have been reported.
+Symptoms of formoterol overdose: tremor, headache, rapid heartbeat.
+In isolated cases, the development of tachycardia, hyperglycemia, hypokalemia, prolongation of the QTc interval, arrhythmia, nausea and vomiting was reported.

-Treatment: supportive and symptomatic.
-In patients with acute bronchial obstruction, formoterol at a dose of 90 mcg for 3 hours was safe.
+The use of formoterol at a dose of 90 mcg for 3 hours in patients with acute bronchial obstruction was safe.

-In acute overdose of budesonide, even at significant doses, no clinically significant effects are expected.
-In chronic overdoses, systemic glucocorticosteroid effects such as hypercorticism and suppression of adrenal function may occur.
+In case of acute overdose of budesonide, even in significant doses, no clinically significant effects are expected.
+With chronic use of excessive doses, systemic effects of glucocorticosteroids, such as hypercortisolism and suppression of adrenal function, may occur.

 ---|---|